 Gaps can appear around any type of window frame, on a house of any age.
-They may be caused by natural settling of the house cracking existing mortar or just by bad workmanship when the window was fitted.
-In either case, gaps around a window frame are not good and can lead to damp penetrating the internal walls, window frames and beyond.
-Once damp penetrates, the gaps will usually get worse which, in turn, allows more damp to penetrate.
+They may be caused by the natural settling of the house cracking existing mortar or just by bad workmanship when the window was fitted.
+In either case, gaps around a window frame are not good and can lead to dampness penetrating the internal walls, window frames, and beyond.
+Once damp penetrates, the gaps will usually get worse which, in turn, allows more dampness to penetrate.

 Using a small trowel, press the mortar into the gap until it is filled.
 Use the face of the trowel to smooth the mortar flat and level with the surrounding brickwork.
 You now need to allow the mortar to dry completely.
 It is a good idea to further seal the window frame with frame sealant.

-If the gap is on the inside of the window, anything up to about 10 mm can be filled will Decorators Caulk.
-Decorators caulk is fast drying and slightly flexible, making it perfect for filling smaller gaps around windows frames where seasonal expansion is possible.
+If the gap is on the inside of the window, anything up to about 10 mm can be filled with Decorators Caulk.
+Decorator’s Caulk is fast drying and slightly flexible, making it perfect for filling smaller gaps around window frames where seasonal expansion is possible.
 This is particularly useful for sealing gaps around wooden or metal window frames.
 In most cases, the caulk can be painted over within an hour.

 Filling Gaps with Frame Sealant